How can I translate PRTG Network Monitor into other languages or get existing language files?

 Preparations

-• Download and install the current version of PRTG Network Monitor as well as the PRTG Translation Tool (see link below).
+• Download and install the current version of PRTG Network Monitor as well as the PRTG Translation Tool (see below).

-• copy the english.lng to a new directory (e.g. C:\users\yourname\translation).
+• Copy the english.lng file to a new directory (e.g. C:\users\yourname\translation).

 • Start the PRTG Translation Tool and open mylanguage.lng.

-• Before you do anything else, go to Edit|Edit language info and change the language info to your settings:
+• Before you do anything else, go to Edit|Edit language info and change the language info according to your needs:

 Translation Work

-• Save often!
+• Always remember: Save often!
 Also copy your language file to a different directory, appending numbers to the filename so you get different backup versions of your file.
 We have tested the PRTG Translation Tool very thoroughly and found that it works as expected, but it’s always better to be safe than sorry.

-• Save your file and close the PRTG Translation Tool.
-Copy mylanguage.lng to the language folder of your PRTG installation.
+• Copy mylanguage.lng to the language folder of your PRTG installation.

-• Enjoy PRTG in your language.
+• Choose your language, save and enjoy network monitoring with PRTG in your language.

 Downloads